 Lenel Parish - Employment Specialist

-Lenel is the on-the-job training coordinator at Blue Mountain Action Council.
-Her job—and her goal--is to match job seekers with Walla Walla employers.
+Lenel is the Employment Specialist at The STAR Project and the on-the-job training coordinator at Blue Mountain Action Council.
+Her job—and her goal—is to match job seekers with Walla Walla employers.
 In this role, she can help with resumes, interview techniques and job leads.
-Lenel can be reached at BMAC at 529-4980.
+Lenel can be found at BMAC on Mondays, Wednesdays and Fridays, and at The STAR Project on Tuesdays and Thursdays.
 A Washington State University alum, Lenel is a native of the Walla Walla Valley whose previous employers include the Walla Walla Union-Bulletin and Whitman College.

 Notice: We are actively recruiting new board members in 2017, please e-mail email@example.com for more information.